tonai/Lightning-talks/JavaScript/01_Vanilla/05_Prototype-and-classes.md

 ### Value of `this` within a classic function in non strict mode

-When there is no current object , in non-strict mode, the value of this is the so-called global object (window in browsers).
+In non-strict mode, the value of `this`  in non-method function is the global object (`window` in browsers).

 Example :
 ```javascript